-(7) Required savings and loans to meet a new "qualified thrift lender" test of the 70% of portfolio assets in residential mortgages or mortgage related securities.

-(14) Required savings associations to divest their holdings in junk bonds by July 1, 1994, and generally follow the same investment guidelines as commercial banks.
+- (7) Required savings and loans to meet a new "qualified thrift lender" test of the 70% of portfolio assets in residential mortgages or mortgage related securities. - (14) Required savings associations to divest their holdings in junk bonds by July 1, 1994, and generally follow the same investment guidelines as commercial banks.
 Junk bonds and direct investments of saving and loans must be held in separately capitalized subsidiaries.

-Around the same time as all of this legislation was being passed, a group known as the Bank for International Settlements (BIS) was passing the first Basel Accord.
+passing the first Basel Accord.
 Known as Basel I, this accord set capital standards for global banks for a variety of very broad asset classes.
 Corporate bonds and loans were set at 8%, meaning a bank had to have Tier 1 capital (equity capital and reserves) of 8 cents to back each dollar held in a corporate security.
 Prior to this accord being passed in 1988, banks operated somewhat by the seat of their pants.
 They reserved what they deemed appropriate for various asset categories and worked with regional or national regulators on these issues.

 The ink was barely dry on Basel I when pressure from the various banks sowed the seeds of a monumental and ill-understood piece of legislation that led to the meltdown that began during the last quarter of 2008.
 The argument sounded rational.
 Why would a loan to General Electric require the same amount of capital as one to Joe's Liquor Store?
 So back to the drawing board we went, which led to the second Basel Accord, or Basel II.
 At the heart of this proposal lies the notion of risk.
 Regulators wanted to make sure that capital reserves were appropriate for the risk of the assets held by banks.
 Sounds like good policy, but how does one measure risk?
+Well enter our friends the credit ratings agencies.
+What Basel II effectively said was that credit ratings will determine risk and the amount of capital required.
+Here is what was finalized:9

-7"Panel Lessons of the Eighties: What Does the Evidence Show?"
+^{7&}quot;Panel Lessons of the Eighties: What Does the Evidence Show?"
 History of the Eighties-Lessons for the Future.
 Federal Deposit Insurance Corporation, 1997. p.
-58. 8Friedman, Thomas.
+58. 8 Friedman, Thomas.
 Dictionary of Business Terms.
 Barron's Educational Series, Inc., 2007.
 "Financial Institution Reform, Recovery and Enforcement Act (FIRREA)."